-The covid-19 pandemic which hit the UK in March has affected all organisations to a lesser or greater extent.
+The covid-19 pandemic has affected all organisations to a lesser or greater extent.
 Second Step is in the fortunate position that our income all comes from contracts ultimately paid by either central or local governments.
-Our income is therefore secure and has not been impacted by the lockdown and resulting economic fall-out.
+Our income is therefore secure and has not been impacted by the lockdowns and resulting economic fall-out.

-We continued to deliver our services throughout the lockdown, delivering support via phone and video calls where that was possible and appropriate.
+We continued to deliver our services throughout the lockdowns, delivering support via phone and video calls where that was possible and appropriate.
 We didn't need to furlough any staff and have no plans for reducing any of our services.

-There is widely expected to be an increase in demand for mental health services as a result of the pandemic, and we have been working with commissioners to see how we can help meet this greater demand and where the funding could come from.
+There has been an increase in demand for mental health services as a result of the pandemic, and we have been working with commissioners to help meet this greater demand.
+In some cases this has resulted in additional short-term funding.